ylefebvre/link-library/readme.txt

 == Changelog ==

+= 6.1.16 =
+* Fixed for displaying list of categories in drop-down list format with sub-categories

 = 6.1.15 =
 * Export all links function adds a new column for category slugs.
 This column had priority over category names.
 Also renamed Category column to Category Names.
 * Import links functionality now check for category with Category Slug name.
 If it does not exist, it uses the category name field to create the category